How Azure Data Factory works

 Continuous integration means automatically testing each change made to your codebase as soon as possible.
 Continuous delivery follows this testing and pushes changes to a staging or production system.

-After Azure Data Factory has refined the raw data, you can load the data into whichever analytics engine your business users can access from their business intelligence tools, including:
+After Azure Data Factory refines the raw data, you can load the data into whichever analytics engine your business users can access from their business intelligence tools, including:

 Monitor

-After you've successfully built and deployed your data-integration pipeline, it's important that you can monitor your scheduled activities and pipelines.
-This allows you to track success and failure rates.
-Azure Data Factory provides support for pipeline monitoring by using one of the following:
+After you successfully build and deploy your data-integration pipeline, it's important that you can monitor your scheduled activities and pipelines.
+Monitoring allows you to track success and failure rates.
+Azure Data Factory provides support for pipeline monitoring by using one of the following methods:

 Azure Data Factory components